varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 If you know which bug you would like to resolve but have no clue what changes to make, you should [look up the mentor listed for the project](https://wiki.gnome.org/GnomeLove/Mentors).
 Most mentors can be found logged in on GNOME's IRC network.
 You can contact them by sending a message to their IRC usernames called "nicks".
 This document has a section shows you how to connect to an IRC network and chatroom.

+__Tip__: One of the most common mistakes that newbies commit is not paying enough attention to coding style.
+Every FLOSS project has some kind of rules that you should follow.
+For example for GTK+ we have this [documentt](https://git.gnome.org/browse/gtk+/plain/docs/CODING-STYLE).
+Double check this details before uploading your changes.

 __How do I submit changes made to source code?__

 You have selected a bug to solve?
 Great!
 You know how to fix it?
 Great!
 You have made the change?
 Great!
 How do I know show these changes to the world?
 This procedure is called _making a patch_.
 A patch is a file that contains the changes you made to the source code in order to fix an issue.